The best standard zoom lenses in 2025: fast everyday zooms

 A bit bigger and weightier than the EF 24-70mm f/2.8 for Canon DSLR cameras, this RF mount lens for full-frame mirrorless Canons weighs in at 900g, and its 89x126mm dimensions dwarf an EOS R or RP body.
 It’s not just the build that’s big, as the asking price is far higher than for Canon’s pro-grade zoom for SLRs and almost 2.5x that of the RF 24-105mm.

-Build quality is first class and comes complete with a full set of weather-seals plus the now usual fluorine coating on the front and rear elements.
-The optical path includes no less than three moulded aspherical elements and three UD elements, plus Air Sphere Coating.
+Build quality is first class and comes complete with a full set of weather seals plus the now usual fluorine coating on the front and rear elements.
+The optical path includes no less than three molded aspherical elements and three UD elements, plus Air Sphere Coating.
 Handling is enhanced by a customizable control ring, there’s super-fast Nano USM autofocus and 5-stop image stabilization.
 As well as the ‘de-click’ option for the control ring, another bonus for serious videographers is that there’s virtually no focus breathing (a small change in focal length when adjusting the focus position).
 Furthermore, the minimum focus distance is impressively short at the minimum focal length, shrinking to just 0.21m.

-Canon RF 24-70mm f/2.8L IS USM full review
+Read our full Canon RF 24-70mm f/2.8L IS USM review

 Specifications